 Problems involving our furry friends’ eyes can progress quickly, and eye pain is one of the more unnoticed conditions.
 It can be so severe that, for the sake of your pet’s quality of life, you’ll want to get it treated as soon as possible.
-Eye conditions in dogs include cataracts, cherry eye, coloboma, corneal ulcers, glaucoma, progressive retinal atrophy, and dry eye.
+Eye conditions in dogs include cataracts, cherry eye, coloboma (hole in a part of the eye), corneal ulcers, glaucoma, progressive retinal atrophy, and dry eye.
 One common sign that your dog is having eye problems is frequent pawing at the eye.

 Eye Problem Symptoms